Testamentary Trusts

 How a Testamentary Trust Works

-A testamentary trust is established through the terms of your will.
-Upon your death, the trustee will manage and distribute the assets according to the instructions outlined in the will.
-Testamentary trusts are a powerful estate planning tool – here are some reasons why.
+We would establish your testamentary trust through the terms of your will.
+Upon your death, the trustee manages and distributes the assets according to the instructions outlined in the will.
+In effect, testamentary trusts are a powerful estate planning tool – here are some reasons why:

-Testamentary trusts can offer tax fexibility.
-Income earned each year from the trusts assets can be distributed to the beneficiaries of the trust in a tax effective way.
-Each year the trustee can determine which beneficiaries should receive the income of the trust.
+Testamentary trusts can offer tax flexibility.
+Each year, the income earned from the trust assets can be distributed to the beneficiaries of the trust in a tax-effective way.
+Accordingly, each year the trustee can determine which beneficiaries should receive the income of the trust.

 In your will, you nominate the person or people who will manage the trusts created by your will.
 This person is the trustee, and is the legal holder of the assets and is responsible for the management of the trust.
 If your children are old enough, you can appoint them to manage their own trust, otherwise you can appoint another person to manage the trust for them.